 This section describes steps that family & community members can take to support their children's smooth transition into Kindergarten/TK.

-In this Family Resource Guide, you will find online resources to help students continue their learning at home during the shelter in place.
-Also, visit OUSD’s Family Central website for resources on setting up your Chromebook, accessing Hotspot, Food distribution, and more.
+In this Family Resource Guide, you will find online resources to help students continue their learning at home.
+Also, visit OUSD’s Family Central website for resources on setting up Chromebooks, hotspot access, and more.
 If you are new to Zoom, click here for a English tutorial and a Spanish tutorial.

 Kinder/TK Family Welcome Videos

 While families and students have not been able to visit school sites and meet their teachers, we've found a great way to stay connected!
 Our Kinder Transition Teacher Leaders created Family Welcome Videos to orient new families to Kinder & TK.
 Below are three beautiful videos from our KTTL program.
 Click here for even more wonderful videos!

 Preparing for Kindergarten & TK!